-Music, Grade 11, Open (AMI3M) and Music (Guitar), Grade 11, Open (AMG3O)

-This course develops students' artistic knowledge and skills through the performance of music and the preparation of music productions.
+Music, Grade 11, Open (AMI3M) (Not scheduled in 2020-21.) and Music (Guitar), Grade 11, Open (AMG3O) This course develops students' artistic knowledge and skills through the performance of music and the preparation of music productions.
 Students will perform appropriate works, particularly works in contemporary popular styles.
 Independently and in groups, they will also plan, market, and produce music productions, making use of appropriate technology, and will evaluate the results.
 (Students who take AMG3O will use guitars as their instruments.)
 Prerequisite: Music, Grade 10 Open or permission of the teacher

-Music, Grade 12, University/College Preparation (AMI4M)
+Music, Grade 12, University/College Preparation (AMI4M) (Not scheduled in 2020-21.)